bhsingla/v2v_networking_python/README.md

 # V2V BROADCASTING PROTOCOL

-**Memebers** : Kevin Jonnes, BHoomika Burange, Bhoomika Singla, Kiran Jojare **Subject**  : Network System, fall 2022
+**Memebers** : Kevin Jonnes, Isha Burange, Bhoomika Singla, Kiran Jojare **Subject**  : Network System, fall 2022

 NOTE: V2V_model is the only code that is used.
 The test module was used for early testing.